Kurisuo/NVPilot/README.md

 ---

-*Built at the NemoClaw NVIDIA x ASUS Hackathon — UC Santa Cruz, May 2026*
+*Built as prep for the NemoClaw NVIDIA x ASUS Hackathon — UC Santa Cruz, May 2026*